Shelbourne Medical Clinic – Frequently Asked Questions:Click on a question to view the answer.

 How confidential is the information I give the doctor/medical receptionist?

 All information you provide to the doctor or medical receptionist is totally confidential.
 This information stays in your clinic records and will not be disclosed to any other person without your written permission.
-If you want a friend or family member to know about your health problem, we suggest you bring them with you.
+If you want a friend or family member to know about your health problem, we suggest you have them present when you speak with the doctor.
 If you wish, we’ll send a record of your visit to your family doctor.
-We’ll need your written permission to do so.
-If your family doctor has a practice within the clinic, he or she automatically has access to all your records and test results.
+We’ll need your permission to do so.

 Is my visit covered by the Medical Services Plan of B.C.?

 Yes, all medically necessary visits are covered by the Medical Services plan as long as you have a valid BC CareCard.
-Completion of forms is usually not covered by the Medical Services Plan.
-A private fee applies to forms for driver’s license assessment, work, disability, sick notes, insurance and others.
+Completion of forms are not usually covered by the Medical Services Plan.
+A private fee applies to some treatments and forms for driver’s license assessments, work, disability, sick notes, insurance, etc.

 Can I call the medical clinic to discuss my test results?

-If you need to see a specialist, the doctor will write a referral letter informing the specialist of your problem.
+If our doctor determines you need to see a specialist, the doctor will write a referral letter informing the specialist of your problem.
 When an appointment date is received from the specialist’s office, the clinic will notify you.
 The length of time it takes to get an appointment with a specialist varies, depending on the nature and severity of your problem and how far ahead the specialist is booked.
+If you feel that your medical condition has worsened while you wait for the appointment, please make an appointment to discuss with one of our doctors.
+If they feel it necessary, they will send the specialists office an update.
 Specialist appointments are covered by the Medical Services Plan of B.C. if you have a valid B.C.
 CareCard.

 Can I see a specific doctor if I wish?